WildFoxStudio/Bitter---Testing-Framework/README.md

 Just drop it inside your project and you're ready to go.
 Easy to use and implement, useful on small projects when you don't want dependency to huge testing frameworks.
-They already exists single header testing framework, but this is my own, and it's similar to how unreal engine implements tests.
+They already exists single header testing framework, but this is my own, and it's similar to how unreal engine implements

 # Logging to a file
 When launching the executable you can pass a filename that will be used a log (the path must exist)